Can I have multiple dental insurance policies?

 Nearly 25% of Americans do not have any dental insurance¹, yet many adults are fortunate enough to be covered by not just one, but by two or more dental insurance policies.
 Though dual dental coverage isn’t very common, it most often occurs when two spouses both receive dental benefits from their employer.

 Secondary dental insurance is a dental insurance policy that covers you in addition to your primary dental insurance.
 If you are covered by two insurance carriers, your primary dental plan will be the one that covers you as the main policyholder and the secondary dental plan will be the one that covers you as a dependent.

 Having secondary insurance doesn’t mean you will receive twice the benefits, but in some cases, your secondary insurance can kick in to help you save on out-of-pocket costs after your primary dental insurance has paid.

-If you are covered by multiple dental insurance policies, you are entitled to additional benefits.
-However, this does not mean that your combined dental insurance plans will ever pay more than 100% of any procedures you undergo.
-A process called coordination of benefits (CO) determines which plan pays what for dental care, ensuring that the cumulative insurance benefits are not duplicated and don’t exceed 100% of the total charges².
+Your combined dental insurance plans will typically not pay more than 100% of any procedures you undergo.
+A process called coordination of benefits (COB) determines which plan pays what for dental care, ensuring that the cumulative insurance benefits don’t exceed 100% of the total charges².
 Most plans have a COB clause indicating how benefits will be paid if you have multiple insurance policies.
 In other cases, state laws and regulations might determine the coordination of benefits or insurance companies might coordinate benefits together.